 Walking and pacing are common and frustrating behaviors.
 Many people with dementia walk a lot.
 It is important to distinguish between good walking from disturbed walking.
 Pacing can provide a way to wear off excess energy.
 Some folks who walk or pace a lot seem to be searching for something.
-There is often a troubled quality in the way they move.
-Do they look concerned, lost or troubled?
+There is often a troubling quality in the way they move.
+Do they look concerned, lost, or troubled?

 Look for a pattern in their walking.
 Is there a repetitive quality that might allow you to “break” the cycle they’re in?
 Some people living with memory loss get into loops and don’t know how to stop.
 If we’re vigilant, we might see the place where we can ease them into a different activity.

-Another common issue is nighttime wakefulness.
+Another common issue is the nighttime wakefulness.
 This may be because they wake up to use the bathroom and not understanding that it’s still night.
 Sometimes their sleep pattern may be disrupted due to the disorder.
 Sometimes they sleep short periods of time.
 Some suggestions that I’ve learned may help.

 Guide your person back to bed.
 Hopefully, this cue may be enough to reinitiate sleep.
 This guiding may be more effective the sooner it is done.
 Hopefully, if you catch them quickly enough they won’t be in complete wakeful mode and go back to sleep.

 Failing that, stay with them for a while.
 They may be more confused in the night and the added comfort of your presence will soothe them back to sleep.
 Maybe give a comfort snack a try, like cookies and milk.
 Try to keep your loved one quiet to foster sleep either way.